top of page

 Anchor 4

-To fully complete the Nova Award and the Scouting advancement that goes along with it, you will need to gather the following materials prior to Cyber Summer Camp Beneath.
+To fully complete the Nova Award and the Scouting advancement that goes along with it, you will need to gather the following materials prior to Cyber Summer Camp Between.

 FOR ALL SCOUTS (KIDS AGES 5-20) - CYBER SUMMER CAMP: Behind the Screen